 Standout Rogue Basic Cards

-Basic Rogue Tips
+Beginner Rogue Tips

 Use that weapon of yours to take out minions!
 You generally don’t want to attack your opponent’s face unless you know for sure you’re about to re-equip your weapon or you’ll be for sure re-equipping it next turn.
 This also allows you to keep the 2 durability for using a card like Deadly Poison.
 Backstab is a great card for getting tempo, you take out a minion with it and are able to still play a minion afterwards.
 This means Backstab is a really good card to keep in your opening hand.

-Basic and Free Rogue Decks
+Beginner Rogue Decks

 Shaman seeks to control the board and make value trades to keep it.
-Flametongue Totem is a card that can be used to power the Shaman’s totems and allow for efficient trading.
+Flametongue Totem is a card that can be used to power Shaman’s totems and allow for efficient trading.
 Keep in mind there are 4 different totems, once you have 1 on the board your Hero Power will only summon 1 of the other 3.
 So when you have all 4 totems on board, you can no longer utilize your Hero Power.
-This is rarely an issue, there is one other caveat to this rule.
+This is rarely an issue, but there is one other caveat to this rule.
 If you were to have one of your totems sent to your hand, you will then be able to roll that totem again and play the one from your hand as usual.

 Standout Shaman Basic Cards

-Basic Shaman Tips
+Beginner Shaman Tips

 Use your totems to gain and keep board control.
 Whether this means utilizing Flametongue Totem, or getting use out of your Wrath of Air Totem.
 Searing Totem can help finish off minions, while Healing Totem can help save your minions for another battle.